 Child car seat – until when?
 Important information about the child car seat requirement

-The obligation to use child seats is a indispensable component road safety for children.
+The child seat requirement is an indispensable part of road safety for children.
 It stipulates that children up to a certain age or height must be secured in special child seats.
-This rule protects the youngest and reduces the risk of serious injuries significantly in accidents.
+This rule protects the youngest and significantly reduces the risk of serious injury in the event of an accident.

-But from when exactly does the child seat requirement apply, which seats are suitable, and when is a booster seat sufficient?
-In this article, you will find out everything important about the safe transport of children in cars – for a carefree and protected journey.
+But from exactly when does the child seat requirement apply, which seats are suitable, and when is a booster seat sufficient?
+In this article, you will find out everything important about transporting children safely in the car – for a relaxed and protected journey.
 Because one thing is certain: Children must be properly secured in the car.

 What is the child seat requirement?

-The obligation to use child seats is a statutory regulation, which ensures that children are transported safely in road traffic.
-Children travelling in motor vehicles require special protection, which is provided by a suitable child seat.
+The child seat requirement is a legal regulation that ensures children are transported safely in road traffic.
+Children travelling in motor vehicles require special protection, which is provided by an appropriate child seat.

-In many countries, including Germany, children must be transported in a special child seat when travelling in a motor vehicle until they reach a certain age or height.
+In many countries, including Germany, children must be transported in a special child seat up to a certain age or height when travelling in a motor vehicle.

 .